-(b) Risks associated with investing in Bonds and Money Market Instruments
+(b) Risks associated with investing in Debt and Money Market Instruments

-Investment in Debt is subject to price, credit, and interest rate risk.
+Investment in Debt and money market instruments is subject to price, credit, and interest rate risk.
 The NAV of the Scheme may be affected, inter alia, by changes in the market conditions, interest rates, trading volumes, settlement periods and transfer procedures.